Preparing for Plan B,

 Where Can I get Plan B?

 Plan B is available online without a prescription, which means you can order it online and have it delivered to your home to keep on hand in case you need it.
 Ordering Plan B ahead of time increases its effectiveness by allowing you to take it immediately following unprotected sex.
 You may also buy Plan B over the counter at a drugstore, however due to certain state contraception laws, Plan B isn't always stocked and available.
-Ordering Plan B online ensures you have it before you actually need it—if you need emergency contraception due to recent unprotected sex, then talk to a doctor about ella ASAP.
+Ordering Plan B online ensures you have it before you actually need it—if you need emergency contraception due to recent unprotected sex, then talk to a medical provider about ella ASAP.

 What Does Plan B Cost?